IsaUgurchiev/german-flow/docs/MVP.md

 ---

 ## Changelog (Cursor fills)
+- 2025-12-20: Integrated reactive XP display in the header (Section 6).
+  - Modified `AppHeaderComponent` to inject `XpService` and use a `computed` signal for display.
+  - Removed static mock XP value from `AppShellComponent`.
+- 2025-12-20: Implemented XP awarding for correct fill-blank answers (Section 6).
+  - Modified `FillBlankCardComponent` to award +10 XP using `XpService` upon correct answer.
+  - Added protection to ensure XP is only awarded once per exercise.
+- 2025-12-20: Implemented `XpService` (Section 6).
+  - Created logic to track and persist total XP in `localStorage`.
+  - Files: `src/app/core/services/xp.service.ts`.
 - 2025-12-20: Updated Exercises layout to full-width cards.
   - Changed grid to vertical list in `ExercisesSectionComponent`.
 - 2025-12-20: Implemented batch Exercises Set (Section 5.2).